-Property, equipment and software represent furniture, fixtures, equipment, and information technology (IT) hardware and software which are recorded at original acquisition cost and are depreciated or amortized using the straight-line method over their estimated useful lives.
-Major alterations and renovations are capitalized, except wherein the tenant improvement allowance specified in lease agreements covers the costs of certain renovations.
-Maintenance and repair costs are expensed as incurred.
-FMC's capitalization threshold is \$25,000 for individual purchases.
+Property, equipment and software represent furniture, fixtures, equipment, and information technology (IT) hardware and software which are recorded at original acquisition cost and are depreciated or amortized using the straight-line method over their estimated useful lives. alterations and renovations Major except wherein the tenant capitalized, improvement allowance specified in lease agreements covers the costs of certain renovations.
+Maintenance and repair costs are expensed incurred The FMC's as capitalization threshold is \$25,000 individual purchases.
 Applicable standard governmental guidelines regulate the disposal and convertibility of agency property, equipment and software.
 The useful life classifications for capitalized assets are as follows: